For micro businesses and solo operators, this online community offers networking, workshops, a business directory and podcasts.

 - Join your local Business Chamber: Attend their social networking events and try to keep in contact with people you meet between events.
 Find your local Business Chamber here.

 - Engage in online peer support communities: These can be useful especially if you work in a rural or remote location, or have limited time.
-You can join the Ahead for Business online forum to easily get connected.

 - Join your industry or trade association: These associations are a great way to meet other business owners from your industry.